Shopify Ecommerce Platform Review - Summary

 If you have some — but not a lot — of experience in web analytics and digital marketing, this plan provides a great starting point because its reports and analytics pages are more straightforward than those included with Shopify’s higher-priced plans.

-Check out the Basic Shopify Plan for $29 per month.
+Get started with Basic Shopify for $29 per month.

 Shopify Plan - $79/Month